Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/addIO.rst

    for flows leaving one compartment and entering one or more compartments.
 #.
 Select the **Split Flow** checkbox.
 This option is selected when one outflow
    is being split into multiple flows.
-Keep **Number of Splits** to **2** as we are spliting the flow to two compartments.
+Keep **Number of Splits** to **2** as we are splitting the flow to two compartments.
 #.
 Set the information for the compartment the flow is leaving from.
 It has the
    following specifications: